MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 ### Create and run the Azure Logic App Consumption Plan template

-1. In order to deploy the template, you'll need to create an Application Insights Resource.
+1. To deploy a template, you need to create an Application Insights resource.
 For instructions, go to [Create an Application Insights resource](/azure/azure-monitor/app/create-new-resource).

 1. On the **Azure** tab in the **Start with a popular template** section, select the **Logic App Consumption Plan** tile.